 With transmission scatter, each message transmission occurs at some random time within a transmission window centered upon a nominal transmission time.
 The nominal transmission times, and therefore the transmission windows, are spaced by an exact and well-known transmission period.

 A reconstruct command requires that we specify one message streem for reconstruction by giving its channel number.
-We specify the period and scatter of the message stream as well.
+We specify the period message stream.
+The reconstruct routine deduces the transmission scatter from the period.
 The only units of time used by lwdaq_recorder are data-recorder clock ticks.
-So we must specify the period and scatter in units of clock ticks.
-We specify the scatter as the maximum displacement of the transmission time from the nominal tranmission time.
+So we must specify the period in units of clock ticks.

 Example: A Subcutaneous Transmitter (A3013A) transmissions occur somewhere within 480 μs of the rising edge of its 512-Hz message clock.
 The distribution of the transmission time is random and uniform.
 The nominal transmission time is the center of this distribution, and is therefore 240 μs after the rising edge of the message clock.
 The transmission scatter is ±240 μs on either side of the nominal transmission time.
 The Data Receiver (A3018A) that receives our A3013A messages has a reference clock of 32.768 kHz.
 Each clock tick is 30 μs.
 The A3013A transmission scatter is therefore &plusm;240 / 30 = ±8 clock ticks.
 The A3013A's transmission frequency is 512 SPS, so its period is 64 clock ticks.
 The time between two consecutive messages could be as little as 48 ticks and as great as 80 ticks, or 1.5 ms to 2.4 ms. You can see transmission scatter between consecutive A3013A messages here.

 Here is an example reconstruct command, applied to Recorder_hum.daq example image in Recorder_1.